A Reverse Minkowski Theorem: An optimal bound for extreme parameters

 We now prove Theorem~\ref{thm:extreme_parameters}, which says that $\Z^n$ has maximal Gaussian mass amongst all lattices $\lat$ with $\det(\lat') \geq 1$ for all sublattices $\lat' \subseteq \lat$, for very small parameters $s \leq \sqrt{2\pi/(n+2)}$ \emph{and} for very large parameters $s \geq \sqrt{(n+2)/(2\pi)}$.
 The proof is similar to that of Theorem~\ref{thm:RM}, except here we work directly with $\rho_s(\lat)$ (instead of the proxy $\gamma_s(\V(\lat))$).
 Moreover, we show that $\rho_s(\lat)$ has \emph{no local maxima} for those values of $s$, which leads to a simpler proof and the clearly tight result.
 In order to show that local maxima do not exist, we will show that the Laplacian of $\rho_s(\lat)$ is always positive when $\lat$ is stable.

 In more detail, for a lattice $\lat$ and $s>0$ let $f_{\lat,s}:X \to \R$ be given by

 where $X \subset \R^{n \times n}$ is the linear space of all symmetric matrices with zero trace.
-Notice that as $A$ ranges over $X$, $e^A := I_n + \sum_{i=1}^\infty A^i/i!$ ranges over all determinant-one positive-definite matrices.
-(In particular, $e^{A/2}\lat$ ranges over all lattices of fixed determinant, up to orthogonal transformations.)
+Notice that as $A$ ranges over $X$, $e^{A/2} := I_n + \sum_{i=1}^\infty (A/2)^i/i!$ ranges over all determinant-one positive-definite matrices.
+In particular, $e^{A/2}\lat$ ranges over all lattices of fixed determinant, up to orthogonal transformations.
+(To see this, notice that any $\lat'$ of the same determinant as $\lat$ can be written as $\lat' = T \lat$ for some matrix $T$ of determinant one.
+Then, up to an orthogonal transformation, $\lat'$ equals $V^T D V \lat$ where $T = UDV$ is the singular value decomposition of $T$.
+Finally, notice that $V^T D V$ is a determinant-one positive-definite matrix.)
 See~\cite[Section 1.1.3]{TerrasBook} for a more in-depth treatment of the space of determinant-one matrices.

 Recall that the \emph{Laplacian} of a twice differentiable function $g:X \to \R$ is given by